jruels/ansible-windows-best/labs/access_lab/index.md

   6. In the left Toolbar click the Explorer button

 ## Initial Setup Complete
-At this point you should be connected to your Windows Server with the Classfiles repo (ansible-best-practices-windows) and the Working repo (ansible-working) cloned.
+At this point you should be connected to your Windows Server with the Classfiles repo (ansible-windows-best) and the Working repo (ansible-working) cloned.
 You should be able to see both repos in Visual Studio Code in both the Explorer pane as well as the Sorce Control pane.